materiaraiding/materiaraiding-old/_ultimate/fru.md

 (image)

 Immediately after, the MT will pull the boss to the first Red mirror clockwise of their position.
-The ranged players will also rotate to the first Red mirror clockwise, and everyone will spread for another Scythe Kick + Protean combo.
+The ranged players will also rotate to the first red mirror clockwise, and everyone will spread for another Scythe Kick + Protean combo.

 All players but specifically the DPS players should be careful with their proteans here.
 In some patterns it's possible to be 90 degrees from the other red mirror, meaning that the DPS should squeeze closer to the Support player furthest away from the other mirror to ensure no clipping occurs.